fireblocks/recovery/README.md

 ## 🆕 Coming from [fireblocks-key-recovery-tool](https://github.com/fireblocks/fireblocks-key-recovery-tool)?

-[Recovery Utility](appps/recovery-utility) verifies and performs hard key recovery with an easy interface, and when used with [Recovery Relay](appps/recovery-relay), creates transactions to withdraw from recovered wallets.
-If you create a new workspace, it makes it easy to set up a new Recovery Kit with no terminal commands.
+[Recovery Utility](apps/recovery-utility) verifies and performs hard key recovery with an easy interface, and when used with [Recovery Relay](apps/recovery-relay), creates transactions to withdraw from recovered wallets.
+It also makes it easy to set up a new Recovery Kit with no terminal commands.

 ## 👍 Usage